getlantern/natty/README.md

 ```
 ninja -C build/src/out/Release
 ```

-If all goes well, the natty binary is then available in build/src/out/Release
+If all goes well, the natty binary should be available in the build/src/out/Release directory.

 ### Usage
-You interact with the natty process over stdin/stdout.
+You communicate with a natty process over stdin/stdout.

 ```bash
    ./natty